preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 GET
 /
 Root path
-{"message": "This service provides an API only and does not offer a built-in graphical interface."}
+{"message": "This product provides an API only and does not offer a built-in graphical interface."}
 GET
 /status
 System availability and health.
 {
-    "message": "This application server and underlying database connection appear to be healthy.", "service": {
+    "message": "This application server and underlying database connection appear to be healthy.", "product": {
         "datetime": "2018-11-27T21:30:05.967-07:00"
     },
     "database": {